Basilica of St. Lawrence, Asheville: Eucharistic Adoration Chapel

 The second chapel, to the right of the main altar, is the "Eucharistic Adoration Chapel", originally named the "Chapel of St. Joseph".
 The chapel is used for Eucharistic adoration and private prayer.
 The Holy Eucharist is displayed on the chapel's altar before and after Mass for adoration, prayer, and meditation.
-The stained glass window above the altar depicts the Nativity of Christ, similar to the tile painting in the Marian chapel.
-The eastern wall's window is a stained glass painting depicting the death of St. Joseph in the arms of his family: Jesus Christ and the Blessed Virgin Mary.
-The smaller window in the chapel depicts St. Lawrence, to whom the basilica is dedicated.
+The stained-glass window above the altar depicts the Nativity of Christ, similar to the tile painting in the Marian chapel.
+The eastern wall's window is a stained glass painting depicting the death of Saint Joseph in the arms of his family: Jesus Christ and the Blessed Virgin Mary.
+The smaller window in the chapel depicts Saint Lawrence, to whom the basilica is dedicated.
 The chapel's altar and part of the apse wall are a mosaic of bits of tile assembled by Rev. Peter Marion and Rev. Patrick Marion, who were priests during the construction of the basilica.